codeforgirls-sa/api/README.md

 ## Activity steps
 ### Integrate with IBM Tone Analyzer API
 1. Using editor `open` **server.js** file under `api/server/server.js` directory.
-2. After the green _Routes Definitions_ comment write the following code that will listen for any request to the URL -http://localhost:8080/api/tone-analyzer- and *POST* HTTP method:
+2. After the _Routes Definitions_ comment write the following code that will listen for any request to the URL -http://localhost:8080/api/tone-analyzer- and *POST* HTTP method:
     ```javascript
         server.post("/api/tone-analyzer", (req, res) => { });